 If a director is removed by way of Special Notice they are still entitled to any compensation referenced in their contract.
-They may also be able to claim for unfair dismissal in the Employment Tribunal.
-It is therefore imperative to take legal advice before attempting to remove a director via Special Notice.
+They may also be able to claim unfair dismissal in the Employment Tribunal.
+It’s therefore imperative to take legal advice before attempting to remove a director via Special Notice.

-Three - Make sure you protect the best interests of the company in cases of fraud, money laundering or bribery and corruption
+3. Make sure you protect the best interests of the company in cases of fraud, money laundering, bribery or corruption

 Unfortunately, sometimes a director goes rogue and engages in bribery and corruption, money laundering, or fraudulent activity.
 It is easy for fellow directors to become liable for the actions of a rogue director.
 For example, under the Bribery Act 2010, directors can be guilty of an offence if they are implicated, either actively or passively, in a failure to prevent bribery.
 Turning a blind eye to fraud could also result in personal liability in the criminal and civil courts.